Simple business plan examples

 Know your market well before going for a business.
 The business field is gigantic, and one businessman cannot cover up all of them.
 Even it’s not possible.
 Clients need many things.

 Knowing the market is relevant for writing a simple business plan based on related examples & a free template.
 It is really challenging to please them always.
-Therefore, it is crucial for finding out potential customers, avoid risk factors to take precise business decisions.
+Therefore, it is crucial for finding out potential customers, and avoid risk factors to take precise business decisions.

 Market research categories